 “ ‘Love the Lord your God with all your heart and with all your soul and with all your mind.'
 This is the first and greatest commandment."
 (Matt.
 22:37)

-First, hell is right here in the physical world.
+Hell can be anywhere where our consciousness is self-centered.
 Hell is a place of suffering and pain - loneliness and strife.
-Is this not where we are right now?
+Is this where we are right now?
 Oh, but we don't feel that much pain now?
-How about the pain of sickness, the pains of hunger and the pains of death?
+What about loneliness?
+What about anger, or bewilderment?
+Are we feeling empty or incomplete?

-Yes, every person who takes on a physical body in the physical world has descended into hell.
+Yes, a person who takes on a physical body in the physical world has descended into hell.
 It is a matter of how deep into hell we have descended.
-Descending further into hell means to waste this opportunity within a human form of life and continue to reject the Supreme Being, and as a result fall into complete ignorance of spiritual reality by taking on a physical body of a lower species such as an animal, insect or plant.
+Descending further into hell means to waste this opportunity within a human form of life and reject our opportunity to learn about love, mercy, and kindness - and the unconditional love that God gives us.

-And the "fire" of hell relates to the products of self-centeredness - greed, lust, anger and violence.
-These are products of emptiness and self-centeredness.
+And the "fire" of hell relates to the products of self-centeredness - greed, lust, anger, and violence.
+These arrive with a heart of emptiness and self-loathing.
 These are often compared to fire - πῦρ (pyr) - because they burn from within.

-In a nutshell, hell is that place where the Supreme Being is forgotten.
+In a nutshell, hell is where ever the Supreme Being is forgotten.
 It is the place where self-centeredness reigns.
-The place where Jesus wants his students - and each of us - to rise from, so we can return home to the spiritual realm, where the Supreme Being and love for the Supreme Being reign.
+The place where Jesus wants his students - and each of us - to rise from so we can return home to our consciousness of loving God and loving others.